 One of the key tools you’ll use to build wealth is investing.
 That is earning more money, whether it’s in the form of capital growth or cash flow, from the things you own.
 When it comes to investing there is nothing truer than the old adage “It’s time in the market, not timing the market that counts”.
 In investing, as in life, time is our most valuable asset.
 One of the best decisions you can make is to start sooner rather than later.

 Firstly, it allows for compounding.
 Compounding refers to adding the earnings from your investments back into the investment – for example, earning additional interest on the interest reinvested in a deposit.
 Time also allows us to make additions.
 Regular additions over time will build up the capital value of the investment, which will increase earnings on the investment too.

 And time, gives us time to ride out volatility.
 Volatility is one of the risks of investing.
 On any given day investment returns can fluctuate and sometimes even be negative.
-By spending time in the market you give yourself the opportunity ride out volatility.
+By spending time in the market, you give yourself the opportunity ride out volatility.

 One way to manage volatility is to have a diverse investment portfolio.
-There are a number of different types of assets that you can invest in and they all have different levels of risk and return.
-By spreading your invested dollars across each asset type, we reduce our exposure to any volatility within any one asset class.
+There are a number of different types of assets that you can invest in, and they all have different levels of risk and return.
+By spreading your invested dollars across the different asset types, exposure to volatility within any one asset class is reduced.

-The first investment type is cash.
-Cash investments are things like the money in a savings account.
+The first investment type is cash … like the money in a savings account.
 Cash is a flexible investment.
-It is considered a low risk investment but generally doesn’t provide as high a return as some other investment types.
+It is considered a low-risk investment but generally doesn’t provide as high a return as some other investment types.
 The next type of investment is fixed interest.
 In return for locking your money away for a fixed period of time, fixed interest investments will generally pay a higher return than cash.

 The fourth investment type is shares.
 Shares also have a medium to high level of risk.
-The share market is subject to the most volatility of the investment types.
-On any given day, the value of your share portfolio could have increased or decreased significantly.
-This is why it’s important to remember our earlier caution – “it’s time in the market not timing the market that counts”.
+The share market is subject to the most volatility of the investment types but generally provides a higher return than cash or fixed interest.
+Have a look at our ‘Investing’ video for more information on investing.

-For some, retirement may happen at 55 but for others, it could be much later depending on things like your health, finances, work availability and enjoyment.
-Whatever age you decide to retire this is when you start using the wealth you have accumulated to provide you with an income.
+Having developed good money habits, laid sound foundations and built your wealth, the next phase of your life begins.
+For some, retirement may happen at 55 but for others it could be much later depending on things like your health, finances, work availability and enjoyment.
+Whatever age you decide to retire this is when you start using the wealth you’ve accumulated to provide you with an income.

 With retirement, comes increased time for yourself, allowing you to achieve new goals.
 It may be the time for travel or spending time with the grandchildren or volunteering at the local charity or dedicating more time to your favourite hobby.
 The choice is yours.
-But what you can and can’t do in retirement will depend heavily on how successful you have been with your plan for life, your health and how long you will live for.
+But what you can and can’t do in retirement will depend heavily on how successful you’ve been with your plan for life, your health and how long you will live for.

-So, to sum up our time together today …we started out by looking at our dreams and goals and what you want to achieve out of life … then starting a spending diary and budgeting for the things you want.
+We started out by looking at our dreams and goals and what you want to achieve out of life … then starting a spending diary and budgeting for the things you want.
 We then established solid foundations by obtaining the assets you need to live, borrowing where necessary and protecting the things that matter most to you.
-We then started to grow your wealth by investing your money and we finished by briefly looking at retirement and planning out how to spend the wealth you created throughout your working life.
+We then started to grow your wealth by investing your money and we finished by briefly looking at retirement and planning out how to spend the wealth you created.

 By having a financial plan for life, you put yourself in a much better position to achieve the things you want out of life.